fagan2888/steel-comparison/README.md

 You will also see any lint errors in the console.

 ## Running tests
 In one terminal tab, launch server with `npm run start`.
 In another terminal tab, launch tests with `npm run test`.
+Expect the suite to pass within 10 seconds (depending on network speed).

 ## Build and Deploy to GitHub Pages
 `npm run build && npm run deploy`